PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     This tutorial will use the Skillet Generator tool but it is also useful to know how to configure the firewall through the CLI.
 These
-    operations commands below will help you get started with configurations but please also refer to this supplemental article_.
+    operations commands below will help you get started with configurations but please also refer to this supplemental article_ for more
+    guidance on using the CLI with the NGFW.

     .. code-block:: bash